The Ultimate Guide to a Road Trip in Provence, South of France

 Things to know before starting your road trip in Provence

-Best places to visit during the road trip in Provence
+Best villages to visit in Provence – South of France

 1-Gordes

-Gordes is one of the hilltop villages of the Luberon, referred to as the most beautiful village in the world.
-At the top of the village, there are the church and the castle.
+Gordes is one of the hilltop villages of the Luberon, elected as the most beautiful village in the world.
+At the top of the village, there are the charming church and the castle.
 The whole village consists of cobblestone streets and the characteristic white houses.
-The most famous spot is the viewpoint below which offers an amazing view of the village, the valley and the vineyards !
+The most famous spot is the viewpoint below, which offers an amazing view of the village, the surrounding valleys, and the vineyards.

 2-Roussillon

-It is another hilltop village located just a few kilometres from Gordes (9km), in the heart of one of the biggest ochre deposits in the world.
-Strolling through its narrow alleys is a real treat, as you will have the chance to admire the dramatic, ochre-colored landscapes.
+Roussillon is another hilltop village, which is located just a few minutes from Gordes (around 9km).
+It has a very special location, as you will find it in the heart of one of the biggest ochre deposits in the world.
+Walking through its narrow alleyways is a real treat, as you will have the chance to admire the unique ochre-colored landscapes.
+Despite its size, Roussillon has a few cafés, restaurants, and galleries to spend your leisure time.

 3-Sentier des Ocres

-Just a few steps from the center of Roussillon’s village, you will find yourself directly at the entrance of the famous “Sentier des Ocres” (The Canyon).
-The canyon is the former ochre mine and is incredibly deep as it was mined for years !
+Just a few steps from the center of Roussillon’s village, you will find yourself directly at the entrance of the famous “Sentier des Ocres“.
+This canyon is a former ochre mine, and is incredibly deep as it was mined for years.
 The trail is short and will take you about 30 minutes to an hour to cross.
-It is a crowded spot in peak season.
-For this reason, it’s better to come as early as possible (opens at 9am) or just before closing (closes at 7.30pm), especially if you want to take beautiful photos without the crowds !
+However, it is a crowded spot during the peak summer season.
+For this reason, it’s better to come as early as possible (opens at 9 am) or just before closing (closes at 7.30 pm), especially if you want to take beautiful photos without the crowds.
 Do not forget to wear closed shoes as the red sand leaves dust everywhere.

 4-Avignon

-Since Avignon is considered the main city near the previous villages of Provence, we highly recommend having it as the main base of your road trip !
-You can easily stay a night or two in the villages of Gordes and Roussillon and then spend more nights in Avignon.
-Especially if you want to continue your road trip in the South of France, Avignon is the perfect place to stop between the villages of Luberon and the South of France.
+Avignon is one of the most famous places in France.
+It is known as the getaway of Provence.
+It is a center of culture, history, and architecture, full of medieval streets and old, historic buildings.
+So, strolling around the narrow streets of Avignon is a real treat with all the historical places, vineyards, and old buildings.
+Since it is considered the closest city to the previous hilltop villages, we highly recommend having it as the main base of your road trip.
+You can easily stay a night or two in Gordes or Roussillon, and then spend more time in Avignon.
+If you want to continue your road trip to the South of France, Avignon is the perfect place to stop between the villages of Luberon and the southern part of the country.

 1-Marseille

-Do you want an extended road trip to the South of France ?
-Marseille is the capital of Provence and an amazing Mediterranean city with its old and busy harbour.
-It is the perfect destination if you want to immerse yourself in authentic French culture !
-Marseille is one of our favorite French cities, simply because we can spend long days on the beach without even leaving the city.
-It also offers lots of interesting things to do and see.
-If you are looking for an authentic Mediterranean city, Marseille is for you.
-As a big city, it is the perfect place to stay, as you will find many accommodation options at better prices than other less visited places.
+If you want to spare some extra time in the South of France, Marseille is the capital of Provence and one of the most authentic cities to visit in France.
+It is a unique Mediterranean city with its old, busy harbor.
+If you want to immerse yourself in the authentic French culture, Marseille is the place to be.
+It is one of our favorite French cities, simply because we can spend long days on the beach without even leaving the city.
+It offers lots of things to do and places to explore.
+As the second largest city in the country, it is the perfect place to stay, since you will find many accommodation options at better prices.

 2-Calanques de Cassis

 Just a few kilometers from the center of Marseille, you will find the famous Calanques de Cassis.
 It is one of the best places to visit in France in summer, especially for adventure and nature lovers.
-Turquoise waters, cliffs, stunning view are some of the reasons to add it to your Provence bucket list.
-Although accessible by car, we would recommend booking a sailing cruise for a more relaxing day !
+Turquoise waters, cliffs, and stunning views are some of the reasons to add it to your Provence bucket list.
+Although accessible by car, we would recommend booking a sailing cruise for a more relaxing day.
 Getting to the dreamy beaches of the Calanques de Cassis requires hours of hiking.
 So, you need to be relaxed and in good shape to visit them.
 Otherwise, it will be difficult and tiring to trek there.
-If your goal is to have a fun and relaxing trip, then skipping the hiking part is best for you !
+If your goal is to have a fun and relaxing trip, then skipping the hiking part is best for you.

 Final Thoughts

-Road trip to Provence is one of the most exciting things to do in France.
-It is the best way to enjoy the diverse landscapes and the historical sites of this wonderful French area.
-We would definitely return to Provence and explore it again.
-The inner peace that comes from connecting with nature is the best thing about this road trip.
-Do not miss it !
-Just make sure to plan your road trip in advance and alloow enough time for each place.
+A road trip through Provence is one of the most exciting things you can do in France.
+It is the best way to enjoy the diverse landscapes and the historical sites of this unique French region.
+We would return to Provence and explore it again.
+The inner peace that comes from being in touch with nature is the best thing about this road trip.
+Make sure to spend enough time at each place to fully experience its unique beauty.

 Follow: